mna/agora/doc/design/range.md

 A two-arg form could be used to loop over all key-value pairs regardless of the "__keys" metamethod.
 Not sure about this one.

+Support a `__range` meta-method to implement and iterator on the object, giving a result very similar to range with a func.

 ## Funcs

 Functions can be used to create iterators, using coroutines. `for v := range(fn) {}` is equivalent to `reset(fn); for v := fn(); true; v = fn() { ... body ... if status(fn) == "func" { break } }`.
 Meaning it always loops at least once (over the value returned by the function), and exits if there are no more values to be returned from the coroutine (status is now "func").
 That's because all functions return at least one value (nil or other).